rajshah6/assem3ly/README.md

 # assembl3D 🛠️

+🚀 Copilot for Assembly

 **AI-powered assembly manual finder with 3D visualization**

-Built for the Cal Hacks 🏆
+Built for Cal Hacks 🏆

 ## 🎯 What It Does